akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 Two requests to inspect the cluster state are available:

 @apidoc[akka.cluster.sharding.typed.GetShardRegionState] which will reply with a
-@apidoc[ShardRegion.CurrentShardRegionState] that contains the identifiers of the shards running in a Region and what entities are alive for each of them.
+@apidoc[akka.cluster.sharding.ShardRegion.CurrentShardRegionState] that contains the identifiers of the shards running in a Region and what entities are alive for each of them.

 Scala